CNI Fall 2020

 Clifford Lynch, Coalition for Networked Information

 Clifford Lynch has led the Coalition for Networked Information (CNI) since 1997.
-He is both a past president and recipient of the Award of Merit of the American Society for Information Science, and a fellow of the American Association for the Advancement of Science and the National Information Standards Organization.
-His work has been recognized by the American Library Association’s Lippincott Award, the EDUCAUSE Leadership Award in Public Policy and Practice, and the American Society for Engineering Education’s Homer Bernhardt Award.
+He is a fellow of the American Association for the Advancement of Science and the National Information Standards Organization.
 In 2017, Lynch was selected as an Association for Computing Machinery (ACM) Fellow.
 He also serves as adjunct professor at Berkeley’s School of Information.

 CNI is committed to maintaining a welcoming and inclusive environment for inquiry, constructive disagreement, and intellectual freedom and honesty.
 We do not tolerate personal attacks, harassment of any kind, violence, or disruptive behavior.
 Please be respectful of our community’s diversity and generous of others’ views.
-If you have concerns, please contact a member of the CNI staff.
+Please bring concerns to our attention by contacting a member of the CNI staff.